-Staff holding the post of College Teaching Officer will normally be assessed by UoA Committees individually according to the criteria below in order to determine significant responsibility for independent research and substantive connection to the UoA.
-Postdoctoral Research Associates will normally not be considered to be independent researchers in UoA12 and will not normally be assessed
+In line with University Code of Practice, paragraph 22, staff holding posts of Postdoctoral Research Associates, College Teaching Officers and PDRA employed in the Cambridge Archaeological Unit will be assessed by the UoA15 Committee individually according to the criteria below in order to determine significant responsibility for independent research and substantive connection to the UoA.

 In the case of exceptions to (a) or (b) above, where a question is raised by the UoA Committee or by an individual staff member, the UoA Committee will assess the staff member against the criteria as per Code of Practice paragraphs 25 - 30 in order to determine significant responsibility for independent research and substantive connection to the UoA.
-In UoA 12, Senior Research Associates whose principal duties involve the support of knowledge transfer, project management (rather than project leadership), management of sponsor relationships, or the preparation of research proposals under the direction of an independent researcher, will not be considered to be independent researchers in UoA12.